complyue/hbi/Readme.md

 the posting peer, for the subsequences be realized at the posting site.

-This set of _peer-scripting-code_ (plus data/stream if present), is `landed` (meaning received & processed) during the `after-posting stage` of the peer's original `posting conversation`, as mentioned in earlier paragrah of the section.
+This set of _peer-scripting-code_ (plus data/stream if present), is `landed` (meaning received & processed) during the `after-posting stage` of the posting peer's original `posting conversation`, as mentioned in earlier paragrah of this section.

 Additionally, the implementation can schedule more activities to happen later, and any activity can then start new `posting conversation`s to the _OP_, i.e. communication in the